top of page

 Where the Conversation Becomes Incarnate

 While our yearlong journey unfolds in our own home watersheds and across the digital weave of our cohort, there are moments when the work calls us to gather our bodies in one place.
-These On-land Gatherings are the 'hearth' moments, opportunities to step out of the everyday and into the wild sanctuary of the land.
+These optional On-land Gatherings are the 'hearth' moments of Seminary of the Wild Earth, opportunities to step out of the everyday and immerse yourself in the wild sanctuary of the land.

 Wilderness Vigil